 BIT NO. SYMBOL NAME DESCRIPTION 7 Unused.
 This bit is always "0".
 6 WP Write Protected Indicates the status of the WP pin.
+The Write Protected bit also depends upon the state of the Force Write Protect bits in the Force FDD Status Change configuration register (see section CR17 on page 107).
 5 Unused.
 This bit is always "1".
 4 T0 Track 0 Indicates the status of the TRK0 pin.
 3 Unused.
 This bit is always "1".
 2 HD Head Address Indicates the status of the HDSEL pin.
 1,0 DS1,0 Drive Select Indicates the status of the DS1, DS0 pins.